Home » Veggie cake recipes » The Original Veggie Cakes Recipe

 Prep the zucchini

-• Grate zucchini, sprinkle with 1 tsp salt, toss to combine.
+• Grate zucchini, sprinkle with 1 tsp. salt, toss to combine.

 • Place a fine mesh strainer on top of / inside a large bowl.
 Add salted zucchini to strainer.
 Place a heavy bowl or plate on top of the zucchini to weigh it down.
 Liquid will drain from zucchini into bowl underneath.

-• Let it sit for AT LEAST 30 minutes, up to 1 hour.
+• Let it sit for at least 30 minutes, up to 1 hour.
 After it has drained, wrap it in a clean kitchen towel or a piece of cheesecloth and SQUEEZE!
 Even more water will come out, we want it as dry as possible!

 • Set the drained zucchini aside.